OHFA Public Forums

 Environmental Review Record for Public Comment

-The State of Ohio published a Combined Notice of Finding of No Significant Impact (FONSI) and Notice of Intent to Request Release of Funds (NOI/RROF) regarding Hough Senior on August 25, 2025.
+The State of Ohio published a Combined Notice of Finding of No Significant Impact (FONSI) and Notice of Intent to Request Release of Funds (NOI/RROF) regarding the Mid Line Apartments, Cincinnati on January 12, 2026.

 Project Description:

-Sources of Funds: State of Ohio Federal HOME, City of Cleveland Federal HOME, Private and Public Funds
+Sources of Funds: State of Ohio Federal HOME, The City of Cincinnati, Federal HOME, Private and Public Funds